-Willamette MBA’s Commitment to Building Leaders for Not-for-Profits
+Willamette MBA’s Commitment to Building Leaders for Non-Profit organizations

-Not only does Willamette MBA have one of the few HR concentrations in the country, it also holds the distinction of being accredited for business, government and not-for-profit.
-As part of the business school’s commitment to helping students work at not-for-profits, every year grant funding is provided for students to accept not-for-profit internships in the Willamette valley area as not-for-profits often don’t have the budget to hire MBA interns.
-The Boys and Girls Club of Salem was one of the not-for-profits to receive grant funding for an intern and Sevostyanova discovered the internship had an HR component.
+Not only does Willamette MBA have one of the few HR concentrations in the country, it also holds the distinction of being accredited for business and public administration.
+As part of the business school’s commitment to helping students work at non-profit organizations, grant funding is available for non-profit internships in the Willamette Valley area, as such organizations often don’t have the budget to hire MBA interns.
+Sevostyanova discovered an opportunity with an HR component at the Boys and Girls Club of Salem, one of the organizations to receive such a grant.

 “Falling in love with the Boys and Girls Club happened at the interview.
 They were so open to ideas and curious.
 They are always going forward with the best new practices and staying on the cutting edge.
 This is the spirit of the Boys and Girls Club.”

-Though the internship had an HR component, the Boys and Girls Club of Salem had no dedicated HR professional.
-After Sevostyanova completed her internship, the not-for-profit was impressed with the knowledge and skills and decided to expand the department and add a role solely focused on HR.
+The Boys and Girls Club of Salem had no dedicated HR professional at the time.
+The organization was so impressed with the knowledge and skills Seovstyanova brought to the table as an intern, they decided to expand the department and add a role dedicated to HR.

-Now in her current role as their Human Resource Generalist, Sevostyanova says she incorporates more than just the tools she learned in her HR classes.
+Now in her current role as their Human Resource Generalist, she incorporates more than just the tools she learned in her HR classes at Willamette MBA.

-Sevostyanova also incorporates her data analysis classes into her job, particularly the elective course she took in her second year, Management Analytics, with Henry Bi.
+Sevostyanova also incorporates data analysis skills she learned in the program into her daily work, particularly the Management Analytics elective course with Henry Bi.

-Working at a local not-for-profit that employs an “all-hands-on-deck” mentality, Sevostyanova can use the vast array of skills she learned at Willamette MBA directly in her current role.
+Working at a local non-profit requires an “all-hands-on-deck” mentality and the vast array of skills she learned at Willamette MBA.

 “I wouldn’t be at the Boys and Girls Club if it weren’t for Willamette MBA.
 They give you a lot of preparation to help you succeed.”